What is Dharma, Ego, Sin? / Intro to 5 Koshas (15)

 TOPICS COVERED:

-1. The Kauravas and Pāṇḍavas represent ___.
+1. The Kauravas and Pāṇḍavas represent aspects of you.

-3. What is śravana, manana, nididhyāsana?
+2. What is śravana, manana, nididhyāsana?

 śravana: